core-wg/comi/draft-ietf-core-comi.md

 (5) Datastore:
 : A resource used to access configuration data, state data, RPCs, and actions.
-A CORECONF server may support a single unified datastore or multiple datastores as those defined by Network Management Datastore Architecture (NMDA) {{RFC8342}}.
+A CORECONF server supports a single unified datastore.
+ Multiple datastores, for instance as those defined by Network Management Datastore Architecture (NMDA) {{RFC8342}}, are out of scope of this specification.

 (6) Event stream:
 : A resource used to get real-time notifications.
 A CORECONF server may support multiple Event streams serving different purposes such as normal monitoring, diagnostic, syslog, security monitoring.